tymyrddin/blue/source/docs/soc/siem/cd/cybercorp2.md

 dev_fqdn: DC01-CYBERCORP.cybercorp.com AND event_type: AccountGroupList AND *inventory*
 ```

 ***Q15 As a result of malicious code execution on the domain controller using a compromised account, the attacker got a reverse shell on that host.
-This shell used a previously not seen IP address as the command center.
+This shell used a previously not seen IP address as the command centre.
 Specify its address as the answer.
 Sample answer: 192.168.0.1***

 ```text
 dev_fqdn: DC01-CYBERCORP.cybercorp.com AND (proc_id:4460 OR proc_p_id:4460 OR proc_c_id:4460 OR proc_tgt_id:4460)